deltachat/deltachat-pages/_posts/2024-11-17-webxdc-realtime.md

 which is an important consideration for any realtime networked gaming app.
 Please see the [pong source code](https://codeberg.org/webxdc/pong/src/branch/main) for details.
+To provide a more thorough implementation of Pong, it might be worthwhile to look into [WebRTC Pong](https://mitxela.com/projects/webrtc-pong) and port it to Webxdc.
+And you may ignore all the parts about WebRTC -- webxdc is much simpler to use :)

 ## The Unix terminal app using a realtime channel to a chat bot